 Considering a Sears credit card and wondering which is the right one for you?

-Both cards offer some benefits for Sears and Kmart shoppers — Sears Holdings Corporation is the parent company for both retailers — but there are also downsides that keep us from being able to recommend either as a great option.
+Both the Sears Card® and the Sears Shop Your Way Mastercard® offer some benefits for Sears and Kmart shoppers — Sears Holdings Corporation is the parent company for both retailers — but there are also downsides that keep us from being able to recommend either as a great option.

 We’ll show you exactly what’s beneficial and what to look out for with these department store credit cards, and explain why a more flexible cash back credit card may be a better bet.